Dr Guljira Manimont

 Biography

-Dr Guljira is welcoming PhD applicants interested in designing interventions to promote aesthetically imperfect foods, food related lifestyles, visual influence/imagery in the online environment, and destination branding.
-In case your research interests align, please feel free to get in touch with her for an informal discussion.
+Dr Guljira warmly invites PhD applicants interested in designing interventions to promote aesthetically imperfect foods, food-related lifestyles, online visual influence/imagery, and destination branding.
+If your research interests align, please feel free to get in touch with her for an informal discussion.

 Guljira has been based in the department since moving from Australia where she completed her PhD in Marketing from Queensland University of Technology (QUT) in 2021.
 She previously held both teaching and research roles at QUT Business School and Creative Industries Faculty (Industrial Design).
-Guljira also received her MSc in International Marketing (specialising in Customer Management) from the University of Strathclyde and Bbus in Hospitality Management from James Cook University Australia.
-Prior to academia, Guljira worked as a Marketing Communication Specialist and Graphic Designer for Australian organisations based in both Thailand and Australia.
+Guljira also received her MSc in International Marketing (specialising in Customer Management) from the University of Strathclyde and Bachelor of Business in Hospitality Management from James Cook University Australia.
+Before transitioning to academia, Guljira worked as a Marketing Communication Specialist and Graphic Designer for Australian organisations based in Thailand and Australia.

 moreResearch